develop-biology/bio.lib/README.md

 There are no differences between arrays / lists, maps / dictionaries, sets, etc. In Native Biology Code, items in a Vesicle may be mixed and match to your liking.

+If you do not know the type you want ahead of time, you can use `*` in the type declaration and set the type and value at once with "=".
+This is similar to the `auto` keyword in C++.

+`*` is also used after a type to indicate copy-by-value.
+`**` means any time, copied by value.

 ## Control Flow
 There are only 2 forms of control flow available in Native Biology Code: the `if` statement and the `while` loop + break statement.